Unitized Group Ration: M Option

 The Unitized Group Ration – M (UGR-M), formerly the Unitized Group Ration – B (UGR-B), is the successor to the B-ration, and consists of packaged and dehydrated unprepared food intended to be assembled and prepared in a field kitchen.
 Designed to suit the needs of the U.S. Marine Corps, each UGR-M comes with ingredients that are primarily tailored toward specific recipes but could potentially be used to prepare other dishes.
-The UGR-M has an offering of 7 breakfast menus and 14 lunch/dinner menus; each meal provides an average of 1,300 kcal.
+The UGR-M has 7 breakfast menus and 14 lunch/dinner menus.
+Each meal provides an average of 1,300 kcal.
 Each UGR-M module contains 50 meals, with each pallet holding 400 meals.
 UGR-M modules have a minimum shelf life of 18 months at 80 °F (26.6 °C).